Japanese Encephalitis Update

 JE is firmly established in the Kathmandu valley with several cases each year being admitted to different area hospitals.
 The highest risk months for JE are August, September and early October of each year.
 This raises the question as to whether all residents and tourists to Kathmandu Valley should receive the vaccine against JE.

 Short term travelers who will stay in Kathmandu for a few days who will go trekking are the lowest risk individuals and we do not feel that they need to be immunized against JE.
-Travelers who will reside in Kathmandu particularly in the post-monsoon months of August to October are recommended to obtain the JE vaccine.
+Travelers who will reside in Kathmandu particularly in the post-monsoon months of August to early October are recommended to obtain the JE vaccine.
 Persons who will be living in known JE endemic areas such as most of the Terai and in Kathmandu should be immunized against JE.
+There has been a single case report of JE in a French traveler to Nepal who developed JE in September 2012.

 Japanese Encephalitis (JE) Vaccines

-New Vero cell JE vaccine (Ixiaro) available in the West (US, Canada, EU) Australia and Singapore, is given as 2 injections, 28 days apart.
-It was previously lincensed for use in persons >18 years of age but has recently been approved for use in children >2 months of age in the USA.
+Inactivated Vero cell JE vaccines (Ixiaro, JeSpect) available in many countries is given as 2 injections, 28 days apart.
+It was previously lincensed for use in persons >18 years of age but has recently been approved for use in children >2 months of age.
 We do not stock this vaccine due to the very high cost and effective alternative vaccine exists.
 We stock and use the Live Chengdu SA-14-14-2 strain vaccine.
 It is a very safe vaccine with no serious side effects like encephalitis or hypersensitivity reactions reported in over 200 million doses used in Asia.
 Single shot offers protection for up to 5 years with booster every 5 years.
 In children, manufacturers recommend 2 shots one year apart when started at 9 month-1 year of age.
 It is important to note that JE exists only in Asia and parts of Torres Strait in Australia.
 The live SA 14-14-2 vaccine made by Chengdu Institute in China has been available in Nepal since 1999.